• Home

 Meanwhile, in the UK, a former Education Secretary told an audience, including “gifted and talented” children, that academic success is to be celebrated as much as sporting achievement, adding “being clever is sometimes seen as a term of abuse, for example: ‘Too clever for your own good’.”

-mark-steel-09It didn’t stop there, because the justification for using the “blame the French” ruse was so mangled and indecipherable, that comedian Mark Steel was lead to remark that “the Government would have done better to have their policy explained by Po of Teletubbies”.
+mark-steel-09It didn’t stop there, because the justification for using the “blame the French” ruse was so mangled and indecipherable that comedian Mark Steel was led to remark that “the Government would have done better to have their policy explained by Po of Teletubbies”.

-Anti-intellectualism extends to the political blogosphere, where the established principle seems to be that the way to attack the opposition is not to address it – because that would involve reading and comprehension and joined-up-writing.
-But, conversely, to mock, ridicule, trivialise, deny, invent, deflect, and misrepresent, is an acceptable opening gambit, which when all else fails, can be replaced by attack using blunt adjectives and deceitful indignation.
+Anti-intellectualism extends to the political blogosphere, where the established principle seems to be that the way to attack the opposition is not to address it, because that would involve reading, comprehension, and joined-up writing.
+But, conversely, to mock, ridicule, trivialise, deny, invent, deflect, and misrepresent is an acceptable opening gambit, which, when all else fails, can be replaced by attack using blunt adjectives and deceitful indignation.

 images (1)Of course, there is nothing new in that.
-Stewart Lee is on record as saying that “you can prove anything with facts, can’t you”, since, when an argument cannot be sustained by reason or evidence, then gut instinct and prejudice become your friends.
+Stewart Lee is on record as saying, “You can prove anything with facts, can’t you?”
+Since when can an argument not be sustained by reason or evidence, then gut instinct and prejudice become your friends?

-It seems that giving a reasoned and well placed opinion is actually a transgression.
+It seems that offering a reasoned, well-placed opinion is actually a transgression.
 Something that decent chaps just don’t do.
-As if political life was a football match, between right and wrong.
+As if political life were a football match between right and wrong.

-The keeper in the red, effortlessly blocks a weak shot, boots the ball right up the field to his mate cruising in the opposition’s penalty area, who Gareth Bale like, sends the ball crashing into the back of the opponents net.
+The keeper in the red, effortlessly blocks a weak shot, boots the ball right up the field to his mate cruising in the opposition’s penalty area, who, like Gareth Bale, sends the ball crashing into the back of the opponent’s net.

 Of course, when things don’t go to plan, Team Right, in the blue strip for those watching in black and white, surround the man in black with appeals to reason.